ClickCease

 That said, how do you work with Filipino VAs without sacrificing quality and productivity?
 We have a few ideas:

-1. Hire folks who are willing to work in your time zone
+1. Hire VAs who are willing to work in your time zone

 Can Filipino virtual assistants work in your time zone?
 They sure can.